Glossary Of Terms

 Activities that support and assist an individual in preparing for, finding, and obtaining an appropriate job.
 This might include resume preparation, identifying appropriate job opportunities, developing interview skills, and making contacts with companies on behalf of eligible individuals.

 A written request to review an action or decision of the DOR related to a consumer's application or services.
-A written request for a Fair Hearing must be filed with the Rehabilitation Appeals Board within 30 days of receipt of an Administrative Review decision or within one year of the action or decision with which the consumer is dissatisfied.
+A written request for a Fair Hearing must be filed within 30 days of receipt of an Administrative Review decision or within one year of the action or decision with which the consumer is dissatisfied.

 A method of intense training to assist individuals with independent living techniques.